ROMAN ITINERARIES – RIPA DISTRICT – ITINERARY 45

 THE GENERAL REGISTER OFFICE

-The modern building of the General Register Office, covered with bricks and adorned with a marble reproduction of the Capitoline She-wolf, was built between 1936 and 1937 on a project by the architect Ignazio Guidi along the road that in the fascist period was called Via del Mare (Road of the Sea): the palace, inside of which stands out the beautiful fresco of the Roman Carnival by Orfeo Tamburi, probably stands on the site of the ancient Tiberine Port (during the construction work the architects found the remains of several port warehouses), the one that first connected Rome with Ostia and that continued to be constantly used until the Emperor Claudius built the Port of Ostia, destining the Tiberine Port to an area of warehouses for the storage of goods.
+The modern building of the General Register Office, covered with bricks and adorned with a marble reproduction of the Capitoline She-wolf, was built between 1936 and 1937 on a project by the architect Ignazio Guidi along the road that in the fascist period was called Via del Mare (Road of the Sea): the palace, inside of which stands out the beautiful fresco of the Roman Carnival by Orfeo Tamburi, probably stands on the site of the ancient Tiberine Port (during the construction work the architects found the remains of several warehouses), the one that first connected Rome with Ostia and that continued to be constantly used until the Emperor Claudius built the Harbour of Ostia, destining the Tiberine Port to an area of warehouses for the storage of goods.

 THE VIA DEL MARE (ROAD OF THE SEA)